+'''

-Datasets: - Identifier: my_multi_level_dataset Title: "My Multi-Level Dataset" FileSystem: file Path: my_multi_level_dataset.level
+Title: "My Multi-Level Dataset"

+FileSystem: local

+Path: my_multi_level_dataset.level

+Format: level

+- ...

+'''

-To increase time-series extraction performance, xcube datasets may be rechunked with larger chunk size in the time dimension using the xcube chunk tool.
+To increase time-series extraction performance, xcube datasets my be rechunked with larger chunk size in the time dimension using the cli/xcube\chunk tool.
 In the xcube server configuration a hidden dataset is given, and the it is referred to by the non-hidden, actual dataset using the TimeSeriesDataset setting: